Azure/MS-AMP/README.md

 MS-AMP is an automatic mixed precision package for deep learning developed by Microsoft.

 Features:
-- Support the new FP8 feature that is introduced by Nvidia H100.
+- Support the new FP8 feature that is introduced by latest accelerators (e.g. H100).
-- Speeds up math-intensive operations, such as linear layers, by using Tensor Cores.
+- Speed up math-intensive operations, such as linear layers, by using Tensor Cores.
-- Speeds up memory-limited operations by accessing one byte compared to half or single-precision.
+- Speed up memory-limited operations by accessing one byte compared to half or single-precision.
-- Reduces memory requirements for training models, enabling larger models or larger minibatches.
+- Reduce memory requirements for training models, enabling larger models or larger minibatches.
-- Speeds up communication for distributed model by transmitting lower precision gradients.
+- Speed up communication for distributed model by transmitting lower precision gradients.

 ## Get started

 ### Prerequisites
 - Latest version of Linux, you're highly encouraged to use Ubuntu 18.04 or later.
-- H100 accelerator and compatible GPU drivers should be installed correctly.
+- Nvidia GPU and compatible drivers should be installed correctly.
 Driver version can be checked by running `nvidia-smi`.
 - Python version 3.7 or later (which can be checked by running `python3 --version`).
 - Pip version 18.0 or later (which can be checked by running `python3 -m pip --version`).
 - CUDA version 11 or later (which can be checked by running `nvcc --version`).